Are Chia Seeds Good | or Bad | Side Effects | How Much | FAQ | Studies

-Due to their binding effect, chia seeds have become one of the most popular ingredients for recipes.
+Due to their binding effect, chia seeds have become one of the most popular recipe ingredients.
 For example, they are in puddings, pancakes, or parfaits.

-Furthermore, countless articles celebrate them as a “superfood” that is supposed to help lose weight, relieve pain, and make the skin radiant.
+Furthermore, countless articles celebrate them as a superfood to help lose weight, relieve pain, and make the skin radiant.

 But can the small grains live up to this great expectation?